 Memento helps us to shift focus away from quantified goals and external validation, helping us to set growth-oriented goals and encouraging us to reflect along the way to orient us in our journeys.

 This project was created for CS147, a 10 week intro to HCI course.
-I worked with a team of 3 other students in the category of "Behavior Change for Everyday Life."
+I worked with a team of 3 other students, winning an award within our project category of "Behavior Change for Everyday Life."